lanolunaire/stalker_cs_compass_fix/README.md

 [IF IT STILL DOESN'T WORK]
-If it doesn't work, try changing the fsgame.ltx file with a simple text editor.
+If it doesn't work, try changing the fsgame.ltx file in your root folder (where you dropped the gamedata folder) with a simple text editor.
 Turn this line:
 $game_data$             = false| true|  $fs_root$|            gamedata\
 into this: